kupehtci/DOCUMENTATION/CONCEPTS/NAMING/CPE - Common Platform Enumeration.md

 ```

 CPE its normally used for:
-* Vulnerability databases relate CVEs[[CVEs Common Vulnerabilities and Exposures]] using the CPE associated with the dependency.
+* Vulnerability databases relate CVEs [[CVEs Common Vulnerabilities and Exposures]] using the CPE associated with the dependency.
 * Inventory in IT environments.

+CPEs can be consulted in databased like the [NIST NVD](https://nvd.nist.gov/products/cpe/search),